PdxCodeGuild/class_pandaaaa/0 Intro/01 Course Overview.md

 ## Course Overview

 This course is a kick-start to learning web development, it is immersive and pragmatic.
 We learn by doing, and focus on understanding the principles of programming practice.
 Most of the class time will consist of lectures, demos, mob programming, and labs.
-Tutoring outside of class is free and can be scheduled with the instructor.

 ## Submitting Lab Solutions